ainokyto/sei-group-project/README.md

 We came to realise quite early on that the substantial amount of functionality will result to a large amout of components, which in turn will pose a challenge for the styling - full responsiveness had been a priority of ours from the get-go, and implementing it to all of our components was going to take time.
 Therefore we agreed to use Bulma CSS Framework and leverage its responsiveness tools.
 For the rest of the styling, we wanted to keep it quite neat and slick in order for the UI to 'feel' as clean as possible - we opted for a largely B&W monochrome scheme with a pop of our Plntify brand green.
 We had the logo and the little map marker leaves made bespoke by one team member's UX designer partner, which adds a nice touch for the branding.

+### Known bugs and errors

+The chat functionality isn't quite there yet -  we unfortunately ran out of time building it.
+In its current form, the latest chat messages display on the top of the page, which is unintuitive for the user.
+Also the option to delete or edit sent messages is not there.

 ### Wins and Blockers

 I found working as a part of a team very beneficial, collaborative work seemed to amp up my delivery and code quality to a whole another level and the encouraging team spirit keep our collective work to a high standard.